TheRetiredToddler/YouTube-Playlist-Link-Collector/README.md

 # YouTube-Playlist-Link-Collector
-Use script to collect the links in a YouTube playlist
+Use script to collect the links (or titles + links) in a YouTube playlist

 Format to run (without "<" and ">"):